MichielsenM/FOAM/docs/Configuration.md

 - star
 >   type: string <br>
     default: None <br>
-    Name of the star, used for generating filenames
+    Name of the star, used for generating filenames.

 - observations
 >   type: string <br>
     default: None <br>
-    Full path to the file with the observational data
+    Full path to the file with the observational data.

 - highest_amplitude_pulsation
 >   type: dictionary of list <br>